HallaSurvivor/Blog/_posts/2022-01-05-error-bounds-for-probability-sums.md

 blue graph is roughly $1.23 \frac{\log n}{n^{0.56}}$.
 This obviously isn't an upper bound for our data, but it's only off by a translation upwards, and they do seem to be decaying at roughly the same rate.

+The fact that this example gives something fairly close to the bounds we ended up getting makes me feel better about things.
+In fact, after a bit of playing around, I can't find anything where sage guesses the decay is _slower_ than $\frac{\log(n)}{\sqrt{n}}$, which also bodes well.

+If you want to play around for yourself, I've left the sage code below!

 ---